South bracing for more severe storms, rain

 Alabama Gov. Robert Bentley said in a statement on social media that the Houston County sheriff had told him about the deaths and he offered "prayers for those impacted."

-Marksville Fire Chief Jerry Bordelon said a fireworks stand in the Wal-Mart parking lot was tossed 30 or 40 yards and mangled.
-The storm also knocked over 18-wheel truck trailers and punched holes in the Wal-Mart's roof.
+Marksville Fire Chief Jerry Bordelon said a fireworks stand in the Walmart parking lot was tossed 30 or 40 yards and mangled.
+The storm also knocked over 18-wheel truck trailers and punched holes in the store's roof.
 The fire department ordered shoppers to leave the store, but some didn't want to leave even as managers closed it.

 "Believe it or not, we had some people in there who were still trying to shop," Bordelon said.

-Wal-Mart spokeswoman Erica Jones said the Arkansas-based company hopes to reopen the store Tuesday, but isn't sure that will happen, citing needed repairs to a natural gas line.
+Walmart spokeswoman Erica Jones said the Arkansas-based company hopes to reopen the store Tuesday, but wasn't sure that will happen, citing needed repairs to a natural gas line.

 Storms in central Mississippi near Mendenhall and Mount Olive were preliminarily identified as tornadoes by the National Weather Service, based in part on radar signatures.
 Both storms damaged farm buildings and homes.
 Other possible tornadoes will be surveyed later.